CONCUSSION TRAUMATIC BRAIN INJURY &

 - keeping focused on a particular activity while

-interference, such as noise, is present.
+interference, such as noise or motion, is present.

 - accurately picturing images in the "mind's